-The Add a Purchase wizard is opened when you right-click in the Purchases window and select New Purchase... or when you select New Purchase... from the Tasks menu.
+The Add a Purchase wizard is opened when you right-click in the Purchases window and select New Purchase..., when you select New Purchase... from the Tasks menu, or when you drag a Product into the Purchases window (not ON a purchase).
 The Wizard is designed to aid in the creation of a purchase record that correctly documents a purchased entitlement.
+You can also add a Purchase to an existing PO, where normally using the wizard prevents putting in a duplicate PO for a Purchase.
+To do this, open an existing Purchase Detail, expand the left hand pane, and right click in the Purchases pane to create a new purchase linked to the original PO.

 In order to support compliance and reconciliation reports for software licensing, the data fields representing entitlement rights must be complete and accurate.
 To support Liability, Overspend, and other financial widgets hosted by Key Reporter, purchase cost data must also be complete and accurately recorded.